 At times, the only way to relieve suffering is euthanasia.
 For a pet-lover, no decision is more difficult than authorizing euthanasia.
 Please, discuss euthanasia options frankly with your veterinarian.

 The euthanasia process with a Scott Lake Veterinary Center veterinarian is painless.
 Many pet owners choose to spend the final moments with their pets.
 If you would like to be with your friend, the veterinarian may or may not prepare the pet briefly in another room.
 If you should choose this, you should know the intravenous drug does not cause any pain.
 The pet is sedated after you are ready to proceed.
-Once the medication takes affect your pet will then receive an overdose of an anesthetic — he or she feels no pain but simply and quietly passes away with your loving presence by his side wishing him a peaceful journey.
+Once the medication takes effect your pet will then receive an overdose of an anesthetic — he or she feels no pain but simply and quietly passes away with your loving presence by his side wishing him a peaceful journey.

 You might wish to stroke your pet’s head and talk gently as the drug is administered.
 You may remain with your pet for as long as you wish.
 Some pet owners choose not to witness the procedure at all and prefer instead to say a last ‘good-bye’ just before their companion passes on.
-In these circumstances a nurse technician remains with your pet until they pass away.
+In these circumstances, a nurse technician remains with your pet until they pass away.